snowtrack/snowtrack-docs/docs/file-support.md

 sidebar_label: File Support
 ---

-Snowtrack can handle and version every filetype.
+P4 One can handle and version every filetype.
 However, there are some files that have dedicated support, e.g. thumbnails.

 ✅ Fully supported
 🟠 Supported, but no thumbnails